Doubles the mixing effect

 The forward movement provides an intense lengthwise distribution of the crop residues.
 The mixing effect compensates for a limited straw distribution after a combine.
 This provides same conditions over the entire field, increasing the yield potential for the coming crop.

 By doubling the mixing effect, the MixIn shin provides superior mixing throughout the working depth of the machine.
-This means that the cultivator takes full advantage of each centimetre of its working depth.
-The MixIn shin saves diesel, while improving the mixing results on the field.
+This means that the cultivator takes full advantage of every inch of its working depth.
+The MixIn shin saves fuel, while improving the mixing results on the field.

 Great levelling effect

 The intensive forward movement of soil levels uneven parts of the field, such as wheel tracks.
 By levelling in the same pass as the cultivating operation, the need for additional levelling passes on field is reduced.

 Increased mixing with the same fuel cost